ethereum/act/docs/act.md

 Each behaviour must specify the state changes that happens a result of a valid call to the method, and its return argument, if any.
+All references to storage variables in `returns` arguments need to specify whether they talk about the variable's value in the pre- or the poststate, by using `pre(x)` or `post(x)`.

 This can be specified in two ways.
 Either directly, as in: